dockerpac/dr/README.md

 # Add workers
 https://docs.mirantis.com/docker-enterprise/v3.0/dockeree-products/ucp/admin/configure/join-nodes/join-linux-nodes-to-cluster.html

-To add back the worker nodes to the cluster, just the VMs and they will automatically join the cluster.
+To add back the worker nodes to the cluster, just start the VMs and they will automatically join the cluster.
 Check the status of the nodes using a client bundle:
 ```shell
 cd <BUNDLE DIR>